architecture-building-systems/CityEnergyAnalyst/docs/installing-the-jenkins.rst

 How to set up the Jenkins server on a new PC
 ============================================

+NOTE: you only need to do this when the current Jenkins server dies.

 	* download & install jenkins from https://jenkins.io

 		* LTS version Jenkins 2.60.3 for Windows